May 06 2022

 A mortgage is a loan of money that is borrowed by a home buyer from a lender (financial institution) to purchase a home.
 The borrower will be charged interest as a fee from the lender to pay for the loan.

-The size (amount of money borrower) of your mortgageis determinedby what the borrower can afford, which is determined by considerations such as financial situation, savings, debt and credit score.
+The size (amount of money borrowed) of your mortgage is determined by what the borrower can afford, which is determined by considerations such as financial situation, savings, debt and credit score.

 Homes are expensive and most people cannot buy one outright by themselves.
 A mortgage enables a buyer(s) to purchase a home, while only putting down a percentage of the total price, called a “down payment”.